fetzu/memoire-iotbs/jbono_MEMOIRE_071-Bibliographie.md

 CARTMELL, Deborah (éd.), *A Companion to Litterature, Film, and Adaptation*, West Sussex, Wiley-Blackwell, 2012.

-HUTCHEON, Linda, *A Theory of Adaptation*, New York/London, Routeledge, 2006.
+HUTCHEON, Linda, *A Theory of Adaptation*, New York/London, Routledge, 2006.

 JENKINS, Henry, *Convergence Culture: Where Old and New Media Collide*,